Psion (company): Beginnings (1980–1984)

 Psion was established in 1980 as a software house with a close relationship with Sinclair Research.
 The company developed games and other software for the ZX81 and ZX Spectrum home computers, released under the Sinclair/Psion brand.
-Psion's games for the ZX Spectrum included Chess, Chequered Flag, Flight Simulation and the Horace series.
-Psion Chess was later ported to other platforms, including the early Macintosh in 1984.
+Psion's games for the ZX Spectrum included Chequered Flag and Flight Simulation.

-Early software releases for the ZX Spectrum included titles such as VU-Calc, VU-File and VU-3D along with dozens of other titles.
+Early software releases for the ZX Spectrum included titles such as VU-Calc, VU-File and VU-3D, along with dozens of other titles.

 The company name is an acronym standing for "Potter Scientific Instruments", after the company's founder, David Potter.
-The acronym PSI was already in use elsewhere in the world so "ON" was added to make the name PSION unique.
-David Potter remained managing director until 1999 and was chairman of the company until late 2009.
+The acronym PSI was already in use elsewhere in the world so "ON" was added to make the name unique.
+Potter remained managing director until 1999 and was chairman of the company until late 2009.

 In early 1983, Sinclair approached Psion regarding the development of a suite of office applications for the forthcoming Sinclair QL personal computer.
-Psion were already working on a project in this area and the QL was launched in 1984, bundled with Quill, Archive, Abacus and Easel; respectively a word processor, database, spreadsheet, and business graphics application.
-These were later ported to DOS and were made available for the IBM PC and ACT Sirius and Apricot computers, collectively called PC-Four, or Xchange in an enhanced version.
+Psion were already working on a project in this area, and when the QL was launched in 1984 it was bundled with Quill, Archive, Abacus and Easel; respectively a word processor, database, spreadsheet, and business graphics application.
+These were later ported to DOS and made available for the IBM PC and ACT's Sirius and Apricot computers, collectively called PC-Four, or Xchange in an enhanced version.
+Xchange was also available for ICL's One Per Desk computer, which was based on the QL.